VUEngine/VUEngine-Plugins/other/LowBatteryIndicator/readme.md

 For the low battery indicator to work, you need to first activate it.
 The recommended way is to call the function `LowBatteryIndicatorManager::setActive(LowBatteryIndicatorManager::getInstance(), true);` from your game's main function before calling `Game::start(…);`.

 The LowBatteryIndicatorManager assumes that characters 2 and 3 of your default font contain the low battery indicator image.
 See the VUEngine default font for an example.

-You can set the position of the low battery indicator using the `LowBatteryIndicatorManager::setPosition(u8 x, u8 y)` function, where x and y are columns and rows in tiles, *not* pixel positions.
-Default is 45, 1 (top right corner).
+The default position of the low battery indicator is 45, 26 (bottom right corner), where x and y are columns and rows in tiles, *not* pixel positions.
+It can be changed via `__LOW_BATTERY_INDICATOR_X_POSITION` and `__LOW_BATTERY_INDICATOR_Y_POSITION`.
+The position can also be manipulated at any time using the `LowBatteryIndicatorManager::setPosition()` function.